 Tours in Siquijor includes a Coastal Tour and a Mountain Tour.
 Both of which doesn’t need much time, except of course if you linger and take your time.

 Locals get around through jeeps, tricycles and motorcycles.
 Tourists may opt to rent a motorcycle too to get around the island and explore.

 It is an Underrated Philippines’ Destination

-Many people wouldn’t think of visiting Siquijor.
-The island can be overshadowed by its more popular neighbouring islands.
+Many people wouldn’t think to visit Siquijor.
+The island can be overshadowed by its more popular neighboring islands.
 Thus the more reason for you to visit it while it is so, to avoid the influx of crowd.

 I know that most of us are only available during weekends, so a visit to Siquijor is definitely a good option for weekend trips.
 Plus there are commercial trips in and out of the island from Tagbilaran, Cebu and Dumaguete.